 Many targets have already been achieved and significant progress has been made towards the realisation of several others.
-Work on the remaining targets is on-going, including through accessibility improvement grants under the Accessibility Programme to install accessible bus stops, upgrade train stations to make them wheelchair accessible and for the introduction of more wheelchair accessible vehicles to the taxi fleet.
+Work on the remaining targets is ongoing, including through accessibility improvement grants under the Accessibility Programme to install accessible bus stops, upgrade train stations to make them wheelchair accessible and introduce more wheelchair accessible vehicles to the taxi fleet.